Year 8 Intake

 7. Parents or guardians who wish to apply to the School for Special Circumstances consideration for an applicant should do so by:

-(i) obtaining Form SC16 from the School or from the AQE Office;
+(i) obtaining Form SC17 from the School or from the AQE Office;

 (ii) completing the form, setting out the precise Special Circumstances claimed;

-(iii) gathering the evidence required to validate the claim and to support the case for an increase in the applicant’s CEA score, attach Form SC16 and all relevant and appropriate evidence to the Transfer Form and return to the School via the Transfer Section of the Education Authority, Dundonald Office.
+(iii) gathering the evidence required to validate the claim and to support the case for an increase in the applicant’s CEA score, attach Form SC17 and all relevant and appropriate evidence to the Transfer Form and return to the School via the Admissions Office of the Education Authority.

 8. It is important to note that it is the responsibility of the parent or guardian to complete the form and collect the evidence to support their claim of Special Circumstances – both as to the existence of the Special Circumstances and the effect of the Special Circumstances on the applicant’s performance.